07/2014 - Our July 2014 issue of the EPI newsletter has been published.

-While it is not too late to get a flu shot, Clay County Health Department has a very limited supply of flu vaccine formulated for children under 3 years of age and none for older children and adults.
+While it is not too late to get a flu shot, DOH-Clay has a very limited supply of flu vaccine formulated for children under 3 years of age and none for older children and adults.
 Check with your physician, local pharmacies and urgent care clinics for vaccine.

 Besides a vaccination, the following steps can help reduce your chance of becoming ill:

 - Wash your hands often with soap and water.
 If soap and water are not available, use an alcohol-based hand rub.

 - Avoid touching your eyes, nose and mouth, because germs spread this way.